 The personality of the devil; his evil activity and final doom.

-The creation of man in the image of God; the entrance of sin through Adam’s disobedience; the fallen and totally depraved state of all men, their subjection to God’s wrath and condemnation; their responsibility to repent and believe the Gospel.
+The creation of humanity male and Female in the image of God; equal in value, complimentary in role.
+The creation ordinance of marriage, that being the lifelong union of one Man and one Woman (as defined by their sex at birth) the entrance of sin through Adam’s disobedience; the fallen and totally depraved state of all humanity, their subjection to God’s wrath and condemnation; their responsibility to repent and believe the Gospel.

 The justification of the sinner by God’s grace through faith alone in the Lord Jesus Christ; the eternal security of the believer.